Quantum Ruzsa Divergence to Quantify Magic: Conclusion

 \section{Conclusion}

-We provide an entropic q-CLT, as well as a quantitive bound on the rate of its convergence.
-Moreover, we propose a framework to study quantum sumset and quantum inverse sumset problems using our convolution on DV quantum systems.
-Furthermore, we introduce a quantum divergence, that we call the quantum Ruzsa divergence, and show it can serve as a magic measure.
+In this work, we have introduced the quantum Ruzsa divergence to study the stabilizer structure of quantum states.
+By using quantum Ruzsa divergence, we propose two new magic measures, quantum Ruzsa divergence of magic and quantum-doubling constant, to quantify the amount of magic in quantum states.
+We also pose and study an interesting conjecture called ``convolutional strong subadditivity''.

-There are still many interesting problems to solve with in the framework of quantum sumset and inverse sumset theory.
+There are still many interesting problems to solve within the current framework.
 We list some of them here:

-(1) Can one generalize other classical sumset and inverse sumset results to our quantum convolutional framework?
+(1) We have proven convolutional strong subadditivity for two specific cases: when all the input states are either diagonal or stabilizer states.
+Can this inequality be extended to hold for any input states?
+Moreover, can one generalize other classical sumset and inverse sumset results to our quantum convolutional framework?
 For example, what is the quantum version of the polynomial Freiman–Ruzsa conjecture in this setting?
 The interesting recent work of Gowers and collaborators~\cite{gowers2023conjecture} may be helpful.

-(2) For example, one can also generalize the quantum inverse sumset theory to CV quantum systems (e.g., bosonic quantum systems) by using the CV beam splitter as the quantum convolution.
-Define the CV quantum-doubling constant as $\delta_{CV}(\rho)=S(\rho\boxplus_\lambda\rho)-S(\rho)$ in a similar way as Definition~\ref{def:QDC}, where $\boxplus_\lambda$ is the CV quantum convolution defined via beam splitter~\cite{Konig13,Konig14,Palma14}.
-Then the CV quantum inverse sumset problem will characterize the relative entropy $D(\rho||\rho_G)$, by using the CV quantum doubling constant $\delta_{CV}$, where $\rho_G$ is the Gaussian state with same mean value and covariance matrices.
-Moreover, we can also define the CV Ruzsa divergence as $S(\rho\boxplus_{\lambda}\sigma)-S(\rho)$.
+(2) One can also generalize the quantum Ruzsa divergence to bosonic quantum systems by using the CV beam splitter as the quantum convolution.
+Define the bosonic Ruzsa divergence as $D^B_{Rz}(\rho||\sigma)=S(\rho\boxplus_\lambda\sigma)-S(\rho)$ in a similar way as Definition~\ref{Def:QRD} and the bosonic quantum-doubling constant as $\delta_{B}(\rho)=S(\rho\boxplus_\lambda\rho)-S(\rho)$ in a similar way as Definition~\ref{def:QDC}, where $\boxplus_\lambda$ is the bosonic convolution defined via beam splitter~\cite{Konig13,Konig14,Palma14}.
+Then we can use the bosonic Ruzsa divergence to design new non-Gaussian measures in the resource theory of non-Gaussianity~\cite{TakagiPRA18,ZhuangPRA18}.
 We plan to develop these ideas within the CV setting in future work.

-(3) Finally, can we find some physical interpretations and applications of these mathematical results?
+(3) One important application of quantum Ruzsa divergence in this work is the new design of magic measures to quantify the amount of magic of states.
+Can we find more physical interpretations and applications of these mathematical results?